 - Membership of the SI Network for Future Global Leaders (NFGL) – a platform to help you grow professionally and build your network and experience, while in Sweden

 - Membership of the SI Alumni Network after your scholarship period – a platform for continued networking and further professional development

 *The travel grant is a one-time payment for the entire scholarship period.
 The grant is not applicable to students already living in Sweden.

 The scholarship does not cover

 - Application fee to University Admissions.

 The scholarship is intended for full-time one-year or two-year master’s programmes, and is only awarded for programmes starting in the autumn semester.
-The scholarship is granted for one academic year (two semesters) at a time.
-It will be extended for programmes longer than two semesters, provided that the student has passed his/her courses/credits.
+The tuition fee will be paid directly to the Swedish universities in the beginning of each semester.
+The stipend for living expenses is paid monthly during the scholarship period.

 The scholarship period cannot be changed or extended beyond the awarded scholarship period, nor can the scholarship be transferred to a study programme other than the awarded master’s programme.